Art and “Looking” Matter, A Bit About New York City and 1890 Census History

 Art and Looking Matter

-After having obtained my Bachelor’s Degree With Honors from The University of Texas at Austin, I took a few years off.
+After having obtained a Bachelor’s Degree With Honors from The University of Texas at Austin, I took a few years off.
 Frankly, discord in the Middle East – my chosen field of study – had increased and I was nervous about traveling and working there as a single woman.
 Should I continue following that path, or not?
 I chose to work a few temporary office jobs to get me through financially, to take a few university courses including in art history, and I spent a life changing six months living and working in New York City.

 While in New York City, I walked through every single neighborhood, the somewhat seedy ones and the luxurious ones.
 And I visited every museum from The Met Cloisters to The Kitchen.
 I fell in love with the city.
 My mind and my eyes were enthralled.
 Its cultural wealth remains unparalleled today.